 Use positive words and imagery in your personalized vows

 Emotional vows can be based on personalized words, or simply the lyrics to a meaningful song.
 The vows are best, however, when they are a true, heartfelt declaration to your partner.
-Use details about your partner that are appropriate for the audience yet personal enough to express the unique feelings you have for your partner as an individual.
+Use details about your partner that are appropriate for the audience yet personal enough to express the unique feelings you have for your partner as an individual and make them a part of your personal wedding vows.

 Personalize your vows with appropriate details